 CAN I DOWNLOAD THE DATA?
 DOES CARBON MAPPER CHARGE FOR ITS DATA?

 As of October 2021, data can be downloaded for individual methane point sources on the Carbon Mapper data portal.
-Carbon Mapper plans to launch an Application Programming Interface (API) and the ability to download multiple data measurements in early 2022.

 Interested users can bulk download Carbon Mapper data, including select plume emissions lists and plume source lists, through the following Digital Object Identifier (DOI) links.
 Please use the appropriate citation when referencing a given data product in a report or paper.

 - California 2016-2017 plume imagery (GeoTIFFs): https://doi.org/10.3334/ORNLDAAC/1727

 - California 2016-2017 plume list (CSV), source list (CSV): https://doi.org/10.1038/s41586-019-1720-3 (Go to Supplementary Information)